Galicarnax/svs/README.md

 ## Description

-`svs` is not a wrapper for `sv`.
-It checks the status of `runit` services directly reading binary data from `supervise/status` of each service.
+`svs` checks the statuses of `runit` services, directly reading binary data from `supervise/status` of each service (so it's not a wrapper around `sv`).
 The output format is inspired by `vsv`.
+Unlike `vsv`, the output is more compact and more informative about statuses (not just `run`/`down`).
+Also, it has a quiet mode (e.g., suitable for periodic checks with cron).

 ## Usage